 1: Which type of bankruptcy should I file?

-A: In general, there are two main types of consumer bankruptcy.
-The first is called “Chapter 7,” “liquidation,” or “straight bankruptcy.”
+A: That is a great question for your attorney.
+While we don’t offer legal advice, you will find that, in general, there are two main types of consumer bankruptcy.
+The first is called “Chapter 7,” “liquidation,” or sometimes “straight bankruptcy.”
 Most of your assets are sold to pay your creditors.
 The assets you are allowed to keep will partly depend on the state where you live.
 The second type is called “Chapter 13,” “reorganization,” or “wage earner’s plan.”
 You can usually keep most of your assets in return for a court-approved repayment plan.
 The particular type of bankruptcy you file will depend on your circumstances.
 A competent attorney can help you make the decision.

 2: How long does bankruptcy take?